 Summer residencies in the month of July over a two-year period is required of all DMin students.
 In the first year, an additional one week of residency is required in the Fall Quarter and one week in the Winter Quarter.
 Courses are available in a variety of learning modules, including transfer options, weekend and summer intensives, and hybrid distance learning availability throughout the program of study.

 Applicants are required to have earned a Master of Divinity degree or its equivalent from an accredited institution with no less than a 3.0 cumulative grade point average, on a scale of 4.0.
 Equivalency may be obtained, at the discretion of the Admissions Committee, by such factors as possession of two master’s degrees in fields related to ministry.
 Students not meeting these requirements are encouraged to take graduate theological courses, which may be accepted, along with other graduate degrees already obtained, towards equivalency.
 Ministerial experience may not be considered as equivalent of, or a substitute for, the MDiv degree.
 International students must present an acceptable score on the Test of English as a Foreign Language (TOEFL).
 The Doctor of Minsitry requires a demonstrated exercise of pastoral leadership.
 References from communities or organizations served by the applicant will attest to the applicants leadership of the community.
 Those wishing to pursue the Doctor of Ministry degree must have completed a minimum of three years of full-time professional ministerial experience subsequent to the MDiv degree or its equivalent.
 All applicants must be currently involved in Church ministry or a related leadership position.
 Two recommenders must attest to the applicant’s religious, moral and intellectual qualifications for ministry.
 Recommenders must: A) be someone who is qualified to attest to the applicant’s academic ability; B) be from a person who knows the quality of the applicant’s pastoral ministry/ leadership.
-The application includes, in addition to the recommendation forms, an essay, resume, transcripts and more.
-See here to apply.

 This infographic illustrates how the Doctor of Ministry degree trajectory provides options for students that seek to graduate with a Pastoral Leadership certificate after the discernment process.
 Please direct any follow-up questions to Colette Casavant, our Admissions Coordinator: email@example.com | 206.296.5333.Click here for a downloadable PDF of the infographic.